Tuesday, May 24, 2016

 Swachcha Bharat Abhiyan ?

-A year ago "Swachcha Bharat Abhiyan" was a hot topic.
-Celebrities were holding brooms and we saw their pictures in Newspapers.
+A year ago, "Swachcha Bharat Abhiyan" was a hot topic.
+Celebrities were holding brooms, and we saw their pictures in Newspapers.
 Do not know how much they cleaned the road.
-We do not expect cleaning roads by them but sure they tried to convey a message to the public that they should take active part in cleaning their locality.
-Govt did its own favorite work - tax public extra.
-A "Swachchata cess" was imposed on tax paying public.
-Nowadays we do not find it discussed anywhere.
+We do not expect cleaning roads by them, but surely they tried to convey a message to the public that they should take an active part in cleaning their locality.
+The government did its own favorite work - an extra tax on public expenses.
+A "Swachchata cess" was imposed on tax-paying public.
+Nowadays, we do not find it discussed anywhere.
 And not much has changed.

-The mindset of public is still the same as it was then.
-May the person be from less income group or from big businessman community, his habits are still the same as it was a year ago.
-If he liked cleanliness then he still likes it.
+The mindset of the public is still the same as it was then.
+May the person is from less lower-income group or from the big businessman community, their habits are still the same as it was a year ago.
+If he liked cleanliness, then he still likes it.
 If he did not care about it then, he still does not care.

-Though the municipal corporation had provided small colorful dustbins in a good number and small vendors made use of them but the main problem is behavior of some people that simply is offending.
-Even if govt gives good and clean roads these people do not care.
+Though the municipal corporation had provided small colorful dustbins in a good number, and small vendors made use of them but the main problem is the behavior of some people, which is simply offensive.
+Even if the government gives good and clean roads, these people do not care.
 One of the very bad habits in Bihar and Jharkhand is spitting.
-Use of Paan, Khaini (Raw tobacco with lime) and gutkha is abundant here and it results in spitting.
-Some of the people who care, they spit at places meant for it while some others just seek for corners and roadsides.
-One can see such disgusting corners on stair halls of public buildings.
-In despair authorities at some buildings have placed ceramic tiles with images of different gods to prevent the spitting but perhaps it is not the foolproof way.
-So at many buildings they have put flower pots with sand to spit in it.
-But what is the most annoying that a few number of people are habitual dirt spreader.
-A few days ago when I was returning from morning walk from the dam side park in front of CMPDI, I saw three friends talking in the vegetable market there.
-They were of the age group of 35-40 years.
-This vegetable market has been made pucca and wide by the govt because it is also an approach road to the Dam side park which is under renovation.
+Use of Paan, Khaini (Raw tobacco with lime), and gutkha is abundant here, and it results in spitting.
+Some of the people who care spit at places meant for it, while some others just seek corners and roadsides.
+One can see such disgusting corners in the stair halls of public buildings.
+In despair, authorities at some buildings have placed ceramic tiles with images of different gods to prevent the spitting, but perhaps it is not the foolproof way.
+So in many buildings, they have put flower pots with sand to spit in them.
+But what is most annoying is that a few number of people are habitual dirt spreaders.
+A few days ago, when I was returning from a morning walk from the dam side park in front of CMPDI, I saw three friends talking in the vegetable market there.
+They were in the age group of 35-40 years.
+This vegetable market has been made pucca and wider by the government because it is also an approach road to the Dam side park, which is under renovation.
 It is also cleaned regularly.
-What I saw that one of them munching 'Paan' spit in the open on the middle of the road in front of whole public in market while he could have turned hid head and spit in the road side drain.
-Nobody dared to say a word to him and in fact nobody cared.
-That person had no guilty feeling.
+What I saw was that one of them was munching 'Paan' spit in the open in the middle of the road in front of the whole public in the market, while he could have turned his head and spit in the roadside drain.
+Nobody dared to say a word to him, and in fact, nobody cared.
+That person had no guilty feelings.
 Everything remained as if nothing had happened.
-These three friends were grownups and seemed like small business man.
+These three friends were grown-ups and seemed like small businessmen.

 ===<<<O>>>===